socathie/circomlib-matrix/README.md

-# CircomLib for Matrix Operations
+# Circom Circuits Library for Matrix Operations

+Disclaimer: This package is not affiliated with circom, circomlib, or iden3.

 ## Description